-- 47. Over my time at Post Office, its business has been subject to market changes and increased competition which have led it to change its operating and commercial models so to achieve its twin objectives of maintaining network access whilst also reducing its government subsidy.
+- 47. Over my time at Post Office, its business has been subject to market changes and increased competition which have led it to change its operating and commercial models so as to achieve its twin objectives of maintaining network access whilst aiming for profitability and reducing its government subsidy.
 I set out below a few of the key changes I am aware of to illustrate this. - 48.
-As mentioned above, the decline in numbers of bank branches has led to more banks becoming clients of Post Office so to provide their customers with a physical access point to their services.
+As mentioned above, the decline in numbers of bank branches has led to more banks becoming clients of Post Office so as to provide their customers with a physical access point to their services.
 This has led to financial services becoming a key product offering in branches. - 49.
-From 2003 Post Office began to increase its own-branded financial products, such as bank accounts, loans, mortgages and insurance.
-Post Office is not a financial services business and so these products are provided by, or through a joint venture arrangement with, selected clients.
-For examples, Post Office mortgages are provided by Bank of Ireland. - 50.
+From 2003 [CHECK], Post Office began to increase its own-branded financial products, such as bank accounts, loans, mortgages and insurance.
+Post Office is not a financial services business and so these products are provided by, or through joint venture arrangements with, selected Clients.
+For examples, Post Office branded mortgages are provided by Bank of Ireland. - 50.
 There has been a nationwide reduction in mail volumes.
 More communications are delivered by email with less need to communicate by letter.
-Traditional mails volumes declining by 2-3% pa due to increased digitisation and competition.
 The postal services market was also liberalised in 2006, breaking Royal Mail's monopoly.
 This led to new entrants into the market which caused Post Office to.. [what?]. - 51.
 There has been a gradual but material decline in government business, particularly the number of customers drawing pensions and benefits from branches.
 Traditionally this was done by way of paper pensions or benefits books being presented at the Post Office counter and exchanged for cash.
 The government now pays more benefits by direct bank transfer.
-This is an important trend because it was common for a person to draw their benefits at the Post Office counter and then spend some of that money in the Postmaster's associated retail business.
-Government business fell from 43% of revenue in 2003/4 to 26% in 2007-2008.6 This pattern of change continues today.
-The Post Office Annual Report for 2016/17 notes a £14 million decrease in turnover from Department of Work and Pensions contracts.7
+This is an important trend because it was common for a person to draw their benefits at the Post Office counter and then spend some of that cash in the Postmaster's associated retail business.
+Government business fell from 43% of revenue in 2003/4 to 26% in 2007-2008.
+This pattern of change continues today.
+The Post Office Annual Report for 2016/17 notes a £14 million decrease in turnover from Department of Work and Pensions contracts. - 52.
+The growth of online transactions has also led to Post Office developing its digital offering (now the preferred option for financial services products).
+Increasing consumer demand for fast and flexible fulfilment solutions has also driven the modernisation of the network.
+[In what way?
+How did this impact postmasters?]

-7 Page Ref?
+Page Ref?

-6 Source?
+&lt;sup>6 Source?